You will be prescribed tioguanine by a doctor who specialises in cancer treatment.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Tioguanine 40 mg Tablets; Aspen, The electronic Medicines Compendium.
-Dated October 2012.
+Manufacturer's PIL, Tioguanine 40 mg Tablets; Aspen Pharma Trading Ltd, The electronic Medicines Compendium.
+Dated September 2017.

 British National Formulary, 79th Edition (Mar 2020); British Medical Association and Royal Pharmaceutical Society of Great Britain, London.